How to Clean Outdoor Cushions

 Product/Equipment List:

-How to Clean Outdoor Cushions: A Step-by-Step Guide
+How To Clean Outdoor Cushions: A Step-By-Step Guide

 Once you have gathered all of your products and equipment, you can get started cleaning your outdoor cushions.

-Step 1: Vacuum the Cushions
+Step 1: Vacuum The Cushions

-Step 2: Spray the Cushions with Cleaner
+Step 2: Spray The Cushions With Cleaner

-Step 3: Make a Dishwashing Liquid Solution
+Step 3: Make A Dishwashing Liquid Solution

+Effective and convenient, we recommend simply using dish soap and water.
 Using a gallon of water and ¼ of a cup of dishwashing liquid, combine these two in a bucket and apply the solution to the cushions.
 Let the solution soak into the cushions for about an hour before you begin scrubbing.

-Step 4: Scrub the Cushions
+Step 4: Scrub The Cushions

 Take your cleaning brush or cloth and scrub the cushions to remove any additional stains, discoloration, or mildew.
 This may be a quick or lengthy process, depending on how dirty the cushions are.
-You will have to be the judge to decide when the cushions are clean; there is no set time frame you should follow when scrubbing the cushions.

-Step 5: Rinse the Cushions Thoroughly
+Step 5: Rinse The Cushions Thoroughly

 Once you have cleaned the cushions with the dishwashing liquid solution, you will take your garden hose with spray nozzle and rinse the cushions thoroughly, making sure you get all of the soap out.